transcelerate/ddf-sdr-platform/documents/ddf-sdr-azure-solution-architecture-v2.0.md

 •	Open API Specifications with REST endpoints to maximize system interoperability and promote collaboration.

 ## Architectural Assumptions and Decisions
 The SDR Reference Implementation will leverage Microsoft Azure Cloud Components and services for development and deployment.
-The choice of solution components, however, has been made to achieve key architectural goals and objects listed in section 2.1 above.
+The choice of solution components, however, has been made to achieve key architectural goals and objects listed in section [Architecture Goals and Constraints](#architecture-goals-and-constraints) above.
 Following are some of the key architectural decisions made for the SDR Reference Implementation.
 #### Table 1 - Architectural Decisions
 |Area	|Decision|
 |---|---|